tenesami/sinatra_restaurant_reservation_app/README.md

+Restaurant reservation app
-Restaurant reservation app that let user to sign up and log and reserve a restaurat table User can update edit and delete their own entries
+This Sinatra app create a user and let user to login or sign up to the app, and users can reserve a restaurat table User can update edit and delete their own restaurant reservation